-Celebrating our 23rd year, the Greenland Women’s Club Pie Festival and Craft Fair is a much anticipated annual event.
+Celebrating our 26th year, the Greenland Women’s Club Pie Festival and Craft Fair is a much anticipated annual event.
 However, it wasn’t always like this.
-Twenty-one years ago, a member suggested we bake pies to sell for Thanksgiving as a fundraiser.
+Several years ago, a member suggested we bake pies to sell for Thanksgiving as a fundraiser.
 The idea was greeted with lukewarm reception at best; after all Thanksgiving is a pretty busy time of year… but it’s busy for everyone.
 So grew the seed of the thought of baking pies to simplify the lives of those busy folks; even if just a little.
 “Bake pies and they will come,” became the mantra, and so they did--continuing to line up at the door of Greenland Central School the Sunday before Thanksgiving each and every year.

 The first year, GWC offered about 60 pies, all baked in members’ individual kitchens and sold from the old basement cafeteria of the school, long before building additions created a new gym, kitchen and cafeteria.
 Those 60 pies sold out within the first ½ hour!
 Over the next five years, pie production was standardized, and output increased production to 200 pies.
 With 200 pies to sell, how could the crowds be increased?
 Well, leave it to the energetic women of the Greenland Women’s Club to come up with more great ideas.
 A craft fair with 30 local participants--and not much advertising beyond the sandwich board in front of the school--brought the crowds necessary for visitors to return after stowing their pies in their vehicles.
 Use of the school cafeteria enables our membership to serve a delicious, homemade lighter fare luncheon and dessert…pie slices, of course.
 Pies, the addition of the cafe, craft fair, and a fabulous raffle made up of donations by the crafters, artisans, and generous gifts and gift certificates provided by local merchants and service providers, have kept the numbers growing each and every year…pies as well as visitors.